 - A dirty air filter.
 This causes restricted airflow to the evaporator’s coils.
 The coils can freeze, causing water to spill out of the condensate drain pan.

 - A crack in the condensate drain pan that allows water to leak out of the air conditioner.

 - An obstruction in the condensate drain pipe may force water to back up and out of the drain pan, getting all over the floor.

-What To Do If You Discover Leaking Water from the Air Conditioner
+What to Do if You Discover Water Leaking from the AC

 Try replacing the air filter and bleaching the condensate line.
 If neither of these activities fixes the leak, the problem may be elsewhere or more extensive, requiring the expertise of a professional.
-If there is a large amount of water, immediate action is required to prevent a major problem.
+If there is a lot of water, immediate action is required to prevent a major problem.

 Finding an AC that leaks water is not uncommon, but it can represent a problem for the operation and safety of the air conditioning system.
 At Mike Merritt Heating & Air, we are here 24/7 to answer your calls about leaking air conditioners and other heating and cooling system issues.
-Please give us a call for additional information.
+For additional information, please give us a call at 904-240-4038.